-The intricate detailing and expertise of the original craftsmen can be seen throughout, from the beautiful glassware and chandeliers, to the glorious spiraling central staircase expertly carved from Kauri wood.
+The intricate detailing and expertise of the original craftsmen can be seen throughout, from the beautiful glassware and chandeliers, to the glorious spiral staircase expertly carved from Kauri wood.

 Outside, the castle grounds are just as magnificent as the castle itself.
 Seven acres of Larnach Castle’s grounds have been turned into a spectacular garden, featuring a wide variety of plants and flowers from across New Zealand and from all over the world.

-The gardens are made up of several different collections, such as the South Seas garden, the Rain Forest, and the Serpentine Walk.
+The gardens are made up of several different collections, such as the South Seas garden, the Rain Forest garden, and the Serpentine Walk.

-Several walking paths cut through he gardens, looking out at the wonderful views out towards Dunedin and the Otago Peninsula.
+Several walking paths cut through the castle’s gardens, looking out at the wonderful views out towards Dunedin and the Otago Peninsula.